mohan123-sha/final/README.md

 [![Platform: Figma](https://img.shields.io/badge/Platform-Figma-F24E1E.svg)]()
 [![Frontend: Angular 19](https://img.shields.io/badge/Frontend-Angular%2019-DD0031.svg)]()

-**Antigravity** is a next-generation, registry-governed design system designed to bridge the "Drift Gap" between Figma designs and production code.
+it is a next-generation, registry-governed design system designed to bridge the "Drift Gap" between Figma designs and production code.
 By leveraging agentic AI and structured governance, it automates the translation of design intent into pixel-perfect, compliant Angular components.

 ---